willharwood/subjectiveimmortality/subjective_immortality.md

         have more experiences.
 </ol>

 Here we can say: there are people who have died and then been revived.
-Or consider: you are an astronaut, and after some catastrophe you are suddenly cooled to minus 270 degrees.
+Or consider: you are an astronaut, and after some catastrophe you are suddenly cooled to a fraction above zero Kelvin.
 You are certainly not alive.
 The freezing is so sudden though that when, 100 years later, your body is recovered, it is possible to reheat you with minimal damage, and bring you back to life.
 What would your subjective experience be?
 It is not difficult to believe that it is _you_ who is revived, not merely someone who thinks they are you.

 <ol start="2">
      <li> <strong>Matter matters.</strong>